Pit Brow lasses and the women who worked the coalfields take centre stage in the latest exhibition at the Mining Art Gallery in Durham

 “With 2018 marking 100 years since some women in the UK were granted suffrage, this is the perfect time to foreground the pioneering attitudes and strength with which women in mining communities asserted their right to work and challenged the notions of womanhood.”

 Breaking Ground – Women of the Northern Coalfields is at the Mining Art Gallery until March 24 2019

 Mining Art Gallery

 Bishop Auckland, Durham

 The first of its kind in the UK, Mining Art Gallery provides an emotive portrayal of coal mining through the eyes of people who lived it.
-Using powerful imagery, the downstairs galleries help visitors to understand what it felt like to work in the claustrophobic coalmines and shed light on…
+Using original artefacts and artworks by prominent artists such as Tom McGuinness and Norman Cornish, the gallery explores life both underground and in the…